hnyz979/Open-Snakes-for-strip-like-object-segmentation/README.md

 Simply download the files, make sure the path to the sequence is correct, and run the "main_snake.m" file in folder "sequence_segmentation_using_manual_initial". <br>
 <h3>Principles, advantages and disadvantages:  </h3>
 <ul>
-<li> This code leverages the principle that the grayscale and derivative of an arbitrary point on the intima media borders do not change much during the cardiac cycle.
-This fact is used to modify the external image energy matrix, which sequently the forces driving the snake to move to appropriate locations.
+<li> This code leverages the principle that the grayscale and derivative of an arbitrary point on the intima-media borders do not change much during the cardiac cycle.
+This fact is used to modify the external image energy matrix, which sequentially provides forces driving the snake to move to appropriate locations. <br>
-Open snake is achieved by simply eliminating the effects of internal energy of the snake and implementing a "derivative constant" boundary conditions to keep the first/last few points of the snake move reasonably.
+Open snake is achieved by simply eliminating the effects of internal energy of the snake and implementing a "derivative constant" boundary conditions to keep the first/last few points of the snake move reasonably.<br>
 <li>The advantages of this code is: <br>
-(1) The code has been evaluated using large numbers of sequences and shows high robustness to ultrasound sequences with noises, large movements between frames, different IM appearances, and plagues.<br>
+The code has been evaluated using large numbers of sequences and shows high robustness to ultrasound sequences with noises, large movements between frames, different IM appearances, and plagues.<br>
-(2) We have a ralatively in-depth understanding of the principles of the snake algorithm when writing the code, so we may be able to share our understandings with others that are interested.<br>
 <li>The disadvantages of this code is: <br>
 It was implemented 4 years ago, and the snake parameters required a lot of manual experience. <br>
 <h3>Other Notes:  </h3>